SOFTENG310-cheesemongers/Cheesse/README.md

 Start by cloning the repository (`git clone https://github.com/SOFTENG310-cheesemongers/Cheesse`), then `cd` into the directory (`cd Cheesse`), then you can run the container by running `docker compose up`.

 ### Development

+**Note:** All commands below assume you start in the project root directory.
+Change into the `frontend` or `backend` directory as needed before running commands.

 #### Prerequisites
 Make sure you have the following installed on your system: